 What to know about visiting China for the first time

-Though it may be tough at first, preparation is key to make sure your first, and subsequent, visit to China is a success.
+Though it may be tough at first, preparation is key to making sure your first, and subsequent, visit to China is a success.
 From knowing how the money works to talking with your hands to which apps you need to download to how to book trains, here are the most important things you need to know to get ready for your visit.

 CNY and RMB and kuai are the same thing – money

 I was super confused about the money as I prepared for and entered China.
 In some places, prices were listed in CNY (Chinese Yuan), but in others, listed as RMB (Renminbi).
 Yet, when people speak, sometimes they say how much something costs in kuai.
 My currency converter app only has CNY, so I thought maybe RMB is an old currency being phased out?
-In Cambodia they concurrently use both the USD and Riehl, so it wasn’t a totally crazy idea.
+In Cambodia, they concurrently use both the USD and Riehl, so it wasn’t a totally crazy idea.

 Nope, all the same thing.
 One type of currency.
 One conversion.
 A bunch of ways to say it.